Jordan source reports south Syria truce; State Department cannot confirm

 Government forces backed by Russian air power have turned their focus to the southwest since defeating the last remaining besieged insurgent pockets including eastern Ghouta, near Damascus.

-A war monitor said the offensive has uprooted more than 120,000 civilians in the southwest since it began last week.
+A war monitoring group said the offensive has uprooted more than 120,000 civilians in the southwest since it began last week.
 Tens of thousands of people have fled toward the border with Jordan and thousands more to the frontier with the Israeli-occupied Golan Heights.

+The U.N. refugee agency said the number of displaced people in southern Syria had more than tripled to 160,000 in the latest fighting.

 Israel and Jordan — which already hosts over 666,000 U.N. registered refugees — say they will not let refugees in.